 AICR has created and shared recipes – from our 1980s paper newsletter to our emailed version today – because we know that what you eat plays a pivotal role in lowering your cancer risk.

 Today you can easily find recipes online – from websites, twitter, pinterest and facebook.
 But it isn’t easy to find tested and tasted recipes that combine health and cancer prevention with flavor.
 Continue reading

 This week our new report on ovarian cancer means that there are now eight cancers linked to obesity.
 Our Health-e-Recipe for Chicken Baked with Cabbage and Leek is a delicious way to prepare a satisfying low-calorie meal that also fits St. Patrick’s Day.

 Cruciferous vegetables like cabbage and broccoli contain potent cancer-fighting phytochemicals.Savoy and Napa varieties of cabbage have crinkly leaves and are more tender to chew than regular green cabbage.
 Yet they still pack healthy sulforaphane (an isothiocyanate compound), indoles and flavonoids – compounds that may protect against cancer.
 Brussels sprouts are part of the cruciferous family, too.

 Leeks are a kind of onion and contribute protective allium compounds to this dish.
 With thyme and Spanish paprika, all of these ingredients blend deliciously with chicken while fortifying your health.
 Serve over brown rice with a wedge of fresh lemon, if desired.

-Find more excellent healthy recipes at the AICR Test Kitchen.
-Subscribe to our monthly Health-e-Recipes.
+For more excellent cancer-preventive recipes, visit the AICR Test Kitchen.
+Subscribe to our weekly Health-e-Recipes.